igorlima/unapologetic-snippets/docs/algorithms-data-structures/ai/index.md

 Predictive AI figures out what's about to happen.
 Generative AI automates a response.

+## AI Agents

+An AI agent is more like a robot that can perform tasks independently.
+It has “agency”.
+An AI agent can: [^3]
+- Perform actions and take feedback from its environment
+- Think through to improve its actions based on the feedback
+- Work towards completing a goal rather than waiting for it to be further prompted (unless specified to do so)
+- Work in collaboration with other agents

 ## MCP

 MCP stands for Model Context Protocol.
 It's a relatively new open standard for connecting AI models to the world outside–the datasets, tools and systems they need to access, which helps them produce better, more contextually relevant responses.